|Responsible Division:||Finance and Administration|

-SRAS must approve transfers and dispositions of property acquired with contract or grant funds.
-After SRAS approval, the appropriate property change form should be sent to Property Services for processing.
+SRA must approve transfers and dispositions of property acquired with contract or grant funds.
+After SRA approval, the appropriate property change form should be sent to Accounting & Property Services for processing.

 It is the department’s responsibility to ensure University property is safeguarded.
 This includes the following:

 • Locking equipment in secured locationsAttractive/sensitive property will vary from department to department and should be evaluated in the context of its environment.
 Factors that should be considered when evaluating the attractiveness or sensitivity of an item includes its portability, its adaptability for personal use, whether it contains new technology, its potential resale value if stolen, and/or the security of its location.
 Departments should perform a risk assessment (both financial and operational) on their property to identify those items that are particularly at risk or vulnerable to loss.
 Departments are encouraged to conduct a cost/benefit assessment before developing any internal policies for managing these property items, which includes conducting a periodic inventory.
 The University’s Asset Management System (OMNI) is available for departments use to help identify and track attractive/sensitive property.
 A property tag may be obtained for the item by submitting an Attractive Item Additions Form (PA 02) to Accounting & Property Services.
 Recommended information that may be maintained on such items includes: